AddisonAdcock/JARVIS/README.md

 News API Key: Get an API key from NewsAPI.

 # Running the Assistant
-Once you have added your API keys, you can run the JARVIS Assistant using the following command:
+Once you have added your API keys, you can run the JARVIS Assistant using "python main.py"

 # Contribution
 Feel free to fork this repository and make improvements!